Soft Cheeses

 However, cottage cheese may be ready to stage a comeback.
 “Every seven years or so another wave comes through where we try to reposition cottage cheese,” said Dave Potter, the president of Dairy Connection in Madison, Wisconsin, which sells custom cultures and enzymes to cheese makers.
 “That’s about where we are now.”

 In an article entitled, “Is America Ready to Love Cottage Cheese Again?”
 The New York Times claims that the nation’s largest dairy producers are set to target younger people who are “looking for a protein-rich, natural snack they can eat instead of a meal.”
 The goal is to make it a desirable dairy item once again.
-Companies like Dean Foods, the nation’s largest dairy company, have given their cottage cheeses a makeover, packing them into smaller containerss and asking retailers to move them away from the sour cream and closer to the yogurt.
+Companies like Dean Foods, the nation’s largest dairy company, have given their cottage cheese a makeover, packing them into smaller containers and asking retailers to move them away from the sour cream and closer to the yogurt.
 New lines have interesting mixes of fruit and nuts, and some producers are experimenting with millennial-friendly additions like probiotics and chia seeds.

 Craft Cottage Cheese Makes a Move